1.4 Improve FDEP public reporting of wastewater discharges

 Approach

-Improving FDEP spill reporting can be achieved through an internal policy change by the Water Compliance Enforcement Program of the Division of Water Resource Management.
-To request the policy change and initiate action, a formal letter of request from a coalition of prominent community organizations could be submitted to the Office of Environmental Accountability and Transparency with a copy to the Water Compliance Enforcement Program office.
-Updating the FDEP reporting requirements of F.A.C.
-62-620 to include nutrient concentration of spills would require FDEP to publish public notice of intent to amend the rule, followed by a 21-day review period and possible public hearing.
+Improvements could be implemented through internal policy changes within FDEP’s Water Compliance Enforcement Program.
+To initiate action, a coalition of community organizations could submit a formal request to the Office of Environmental Accountability and Transparency, with a copy to the Water Compliance Enforcement Program.
+Updating regulatory requirements (F.A.C.
+62-620) to include nutrient concentrations would require public notice, a 21-day comment period, and potentially a public hearing.

 Resources